Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 ## The Tenex operating system

-Bolt, Beranek and Newman (BBN) was a company initially specialized in acoustics.
+Bolt, Beranek and Newman (BBN) was a company that initially specialized in acoustics.
 Because acoustic models required a lot of computation, BBN got interested in computing.
 In 1961 the company was the first to purchase a [PDP-1](https://en.wikipedia.org/wiki/PDP-1) from the Digital Equipment Corporation (DEC).
 The PDP-1 did not fully meet the requirements of BBN.
 The scientists at BBN wanted multiple users to be able to run memory-intensive LISP programs, and this required two features the PDP-1 did not have.
 First, they wanted time sharing functionality, so that multiple programs could be run in parallel.
 Secondly, they wanted virtual memory so that programs were not limited by the 4096 words of memory the PDP-1 had.
 For the PDP-1, they implemented both in software.

 BBN had specific requirements and views on how they wanted computers to work.
 The world of computers was in its infancy and it was not yet very clear which features a computer should have.
 BBN thought it should at least have time sharing and virtual memory.
 BBN tried to get DEC to change the PDP-6 to conform to their wishes, to no avail.
 Then in 1970 BBN decided to modify a PDP-10 to fit their needs.
 BBN added a paging hardware module to the PDP-10 to implement virtual memory in hardware.
 This also needed support in software, and BBN decided to implement its own operating system: Tenex.

 ![PDP-10 console](/images/pdp10-console.jpg "PDP-10 console")

-## Discovery of the bug

-Tenex had several several system calls in the operating system, which could be called using the JSYS instruction.
-One of these system calls was a procedure to check the password of another user.
-This procedure would check the password one character at a time.
-By putting the password to be checked on a page boundary, and checking whether the second page is accessed, it was possible to guess passwords one character at a time.

-The bug was discovered in 1974 by a young computer scientist, Alan Bell.
-Alan joined BBN just a year before and was interested in the operating system, which was the most complicated piece of software that he encountered so far.
-He read the source code of Tenex in his own time to figure out how it worked, and this is how he discovered the flaw.
-"At one point, I looked at the password checking routine and saw the flaw.
-I implemented code to exploit this flaw, proved that it successfully worked, and ran it on a few system accounts to verify that."

 ## The Tenex paging system